 You can update your record, view your waitlist status, and see your notification history on EEC's Self Service Waitlist Application Tool anytime.
 If you do not have your username and password, please contact Mass 211 or your CCR&R to update your information.

 EEC financial assistance only pays for a portion of the daily child care cost.
-Most families have a co-payment according to their income and family size.
-The EEC Financial Assistance Parent Co-Payment Chart is used to determine the parent's co-payment.
+Most families have a co-payment, or fee, according to their income and family size.
+The EEC Financial Assistance Parent Fee Chart is used to determine the parent's fee.